 St. Elsewhere is not to be confused with 80’s brat-pack dramedy St. Elmo’s Fire, a movie about universal existential angst and ennui and how knowing what to do with your life after you graduate from Georgetown is so hard and, like, what really is “being an adult”, man, directed by the guy who put nipples on the Batman costume.
 One executive who turned down the script called the relentlessly self-absorbed septet “the most loathsome humans he had ever read on the page,” which is notable since he’d just green-lighted a Kissinger biopic.
 A reviewer questioned whether “anyone over the moral age of fifteen” could enjoy the movie: “The turbidly self-important treatment of these vacuous college graduates, each one a ‘type’, is like a TV sitcom without jokes.”
 Well, dammit, now I actually want to see it.

 St. Elmo’s Fire is not to be confused with St. Elmo’s Fire, the luminous electrical discharge often seen consuming the masts of a ship during a storm, sometimes considered a portent of either good or back luck by sailors.
 The phenomenon is actually named for St. Erasmus, the patron saint of sailors, pyrotechnicians, steeplejacks, chimneysweeps, and helper of those suffering from abdominal pain and cattle pests.
-Erasmus was apparently the basis for Vigo the Carpathian in Ghostbusters II, as he was said to have survived all manner of brutality: “beaten with leaden mauls until his veins broke and burst,” thrown in a pit of vipers and worms, covered with boiling oil, forcibly un-toothed, branded, and drawn and quartered, before finally being disemboweled (which is why we pray to him for abdominal pain).
-His final words were “Death is but a door, time is but a window, I’ll be back.” (note: that last part isn’t actually true)
+Erasmus was apparently the basis for Vigo the Carpathian in Ghostbusters II, as he was said to have survived all manner of brutality: “beaten with leaden mauls until his veins broke and burst,” thrown in a pit of vipers and worms, covered with boiling oil, forcibly un-toothed, branded, and drawn and quartered, before finally being disemboweled, which is why we pray to him for abdominal pain.
+His final words were “Death is but a door, time is but a window, I’ll be back.”

-3. The great thing about patron saints is that often random-seeming mix of obscure groups and afflictions—sailors, pyrotechnicians, and chimney sweeps?—served by a single saint, and the lucky groups that have multiple patrons.
-For example: Adrian of Nicomedia (patron of arms dealers, butchers, soldiers); Alexander of Comana (charcoal burners, and he’s not even the only one!), Anthony the Abbot (swineherds, motorists, basket-makers, gravediggers), Ambrose of Milan and Bernard of Clairvaux (beekeepers, both of them); Christina the Astonishing (millers and psychiatrists, probably the astonished); Edward the Confessor (kings); Jadwiga of Poland (queens); Gummarus (lumberjacks!); John of Damascus (people who make crucifixes); Joseph of Arimathea (funeral directors and tinsmiths); Roch (dogs, the falsely accused, and those suffering from bubonic plague); Stephen (bricklayers, casketmakers, deacons, altar boys).
-Also, I can’t verify this anywhere but also listed for Joseph is “people who fight communists”.
+3. The great thing about patron saints is the bizarre juxtapositions of groups and afflictions—sailors, pyrotechnicians, and chimney sweeps—served by a single saint.
+For example: Adrian of Nicomedia (patron of arms dealers, butchers, soldiers); Alexander of Comana (charcoal burners, and he’s not even the only one for charcoal burners), Anthony the Abbot (swineherds, motorists, basket-makers, gravediggers), Ambrose of Milan and Bernard of Clairvaux (beekeepers, both of them); Christina the Astonishing (millers and psychiatrists, probably the astonished); Edward the Confessor (kings); Jadwiga of Poland (queens); Gummarus (lumberjacks!); John of Damascus (people who make crucifixes); Joseph of Arimathea (funeral directors and tinsmiths); Roch (dogs, the falsely accused, and those suffering from bubonic plague); Stephen (bricklayers, casketmakers, deacons, altar boys).
+Also, I can’t verify this anywhere but also listed for Joseph is “people who fight communists.”
 No, I don’t know either.

 4. Casper Holstein (1876-1944) was born in St. Croix but settled in Harlem, where he ended up a millionaire.
-He brought (back) to Harlem the numbers game, an unsanctioned lottery sometimes called bolito (earning Holstein the nickname The Bolito King).
+He brought (back) to Harlem the numbers game, an unsanctioned lottery sometimes called bolito, earning him the nickname The Bolito King.
 Usually numbers games were mob-controlled rackets, but the 1920s mafia was so busy bootlegging that Holstein was able to run his games unfettered.
 He might be otherwise unremarkable but for his largesse, donating money to hurricane relief on his native Virgin Islands, building dorms and establishing scholarships for black colleges, and acting as patron for artists, writers, and poets, including Langston Hughes.
-For that, Holstein is considered an important (economic) driver of the Harlem Renaissance.
-His arrest in 1935 may have been orchestrated by a post-bootlegging mob; when he was released from jail a year later they ran the numbers racket.
+For that, Holstein is considered an important economic driver of the Harlem Renaissance.
+His arrest in 1935 may have been orchestrated by a post-bootlegging mob—when he was released from jail a year later they’d taken over the numbers racket.
 He died in 1944, and the character based on him in Boardwalk Empire is amazingly named Valentin Narcisse.